parte-mandar/lwc-render-react-app/README.md

 # lwc-render-react-app
-Simplest way to render react applications within lightning web components (LWC) and allow react applications to communicate with LWC and vice versa.
+Simplest way to render react.js (or any javascript application) within lightning web components (LWC) and allow react applications to communicate with LWC and vice versa.